seaflow-uw/seaflow-sfl/README.md

 # seaflow-sfl

 SFL files contains metadata for each SeaFlow files recorded during the cruise.
-These metadata are provided by the ship's data broadcast system and are being copied to the SeaFlow instrument as is (uncurated).
+These metadata are provided by the ship's data broadcast system and are being copied to the SeaFlow instrument as is.

 The metadata contains the following information: